scotentSD/feedback/feedbackSEP.md

 - The strongest feedback from customers is **Keep it simple**

 ## What you told us you need
-- A simple way of finding Business Support from across teh Public Sector in Scotland
+- A simple way of finding Business Support from across the Public Sector in Scotland
 - A simple way to start asking/applying for that support

 ## What we discovered and changed along the way